 Examination of interactions among diverse religious traditions of South Asia and of issues linked to socio-religious identities and political landscape.
 Analyzes interactions and dialogues among multiple religious orders including the Vedic Priests, Renouncer orders (i.e., Buddhism and Jainism), Hinduism and Islam.
 Investigation of strategies adopted by different religious traditions to compete, critique, borrow, modify and appropriate literary and material cultural elements from each other, examining literature, epigraphs, sacred imagery and reconfigurations of sacred landscape.
 (Writing-intensive.)
 Prerequisite, one history course.
 Maximum enrollment, 20.

-Examines the social and economic development of early European society, with a focus on peasant life, ecclesiastical institutions and aristocratic power in the context of contemporary medieval intellectual debates about justice, order and inequality in a Christian society.
+This historiography course examines the social and economic development of early European society, with a focus on peasant life, ecclesiastical institutions and aristocratic power in the context of contemporary medieval intellectual debates about justice, order and inequality in a Christian society.
 (Writing-intensive.)
 Prerequisite, one 200-level history course.
 Maximum enrollment, 20.
+Eldevik.

 "The Making of American Scripture".